-PHIL109NIntroduction to Philosophy3 CreditsAn introductory level course covering the basic branches of philosophy:Metaphysics, Epistemology, Ethics, Political & SocialPhilosophy, Aesthetics and Logic.Students will examine and evaluate their personal philosophies as they relate to the ideas of classical and modern philosophers.Prerequisite: ACCUPLACER® placement score equivalent to ENGL101N or concurrent enrollment in ENGL101N.Education Core Requirement:Humanities / Fine Arts.
+An introductory level course covering the basic branches of philosophy: Metaphysics, Epistemology, Ethics, Political & Social Philosophy, Aesthetics and Logic.
+Students will examine and evaluate their personal philosophies as they relate to the ideas of classical and modern philosophers.
+Prerequisite: ACCUPLACER® placement score equivalent to ENGL101N or concurrent enrollment in ENGL101N.
+This course fulfills a General Education Core Requirement: Humanities / Fine Arts.